List of NCAA Division I men's basketball season 3-point field goal leaders

 Darrin Fitzgerald of Butler owns the all-time NCAA single-season record of 3-pointers made per game (5.64) which he accomplished in 1986–87.
 His 158 three-pointers made that season is also the second highest total in history behind Stephen Curry's 162 in 2007–08.
 Some players—such as prolific scorers Darrell Floyd, Pete Maravich and Austin Carr—who competed prior to the 1986–87 season may have scored more baskets from what would have been 3-point territory if the rule had been in place during their college careers.
-Although Antoine Davis of Detroit Mercy is the career leader in 3-point shots made (588), he has never led the country on a per-game basis.
 The player with the highest 3PG average over the span of his entire career (with a minimum of 200 made threes) is Mississippi Valley State's Timothy Pollard, who made 4.57 per game over four years.

 Key

 3-point field goals per game

+Except as specifically noted, all teams are listed under their current athletic brand names, which do not always match those in use during a specific season.